rvo-cs/plscope-utils/sqldev/README.md

    * 02 – Reports using DBA views
    * 03 – Reports for DBAs

-Reports in sub-folders "01" and "02" are identical, except that ALL_xxx views are used in the "01" sub-folder, as opposed to DBA_xxx views in the "02" sub-folder.
-Hence you should always use the "02" sub-folder if possible, unless you're only interested in analyzing your own schema, or if you don't have enough privileges on DBA_xxx views. [^1]
+Reports in sub-folders "01" and "02" are identical, except that ALL\_xxx views are used in the "01" sub-folder, as opposed to DBA\_xxx views in the "02" sub-folder.
+Hence you should always use the "02" sub-folder if possible, unless you're only interested in analyzing your own schema, or if you don't have enough privileges on DBA\_xxx views. [^1]

 [^1]: Reports in the "03 – Reports for DBAs" sub-folder, which require DBA privileges, will only be useful (if ever) to PL/Scope experts, and may  safely be ignored otherwise.

-The following screenshots show an example of every report.
+The following screenshots show an example of each report.

 #### CRUD Operations